chrishyoroklee/spotify-api-steamlit/README.md

 - Make sure there are no extra spaces when copying

 ### Can't Access Playlists
-- Make sure you've authorized the app with the correct scopes
+- **Streamlit app:** Make sure you've authorized with the correct scopes
+- **Python script:** Some playlists may require OAuth (user authentication) instead of Client Credentials
 - Only user-created playlists work in Development Mode (not Spotify's algorithmic playlists)

 ## Why This Exists